Custom Credential Attributes

 1. Define fields on a category (Admin, Pro plan)

-2. Enter values when creating or editing individual certificates
+2. Enter values when creating or editing individual credentials

-3. Place tokens in your certificate design to print the values in PDFs
+3. Place tokens in your credential design to print the values in PDFs

-4. Verify page shows the values publicly when someone looks up a certificate
+4. Verify page shows the values publicly when someone looks up a credential

 Part 1: Define Custom Fields on a Category